emnsalvador/Mikkos-Repository/README.md

-# 2QProjPotassiumSalvador
+# Mikko's Repository
-A 2nd Quarter project for Computer Science.
+A repository for all websites that the author has made.